Oya-Learning-Notes/Compilers/lexical_analyze.md

 # Lexical Specification

 Now we already know the basic about *Regular Expressions*.
-How can we use this tools to make an *Lexical Analyzer* ?
+How can we use this ruleset to make an *Lexical Analyzer* ?

 ## LA Matching Process